GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

   ],
 )
 <fig:simulator:background:multi_mic_schema>

-// #draft[
-//   For Reverb: Free field vs Room -> Reverb vs not reverb\
-//     direct path / higher order reflections
-//   For SSL: far field vs close field:\
-//     This is more for SSL
-// ]

 The signal received by microphone $i$ can be expressed as (Vincent et al. @vincent_audio_2018 Chapter 3 or Gustafsson et al. @gustafsson_source_2003):
 $